EathonYe/ts-demo-env/README.md

-# The environment to run typescript demo
+# This is an environment that runs ts demo

 ## Install
 ```
-$ npm i typescript -g
+$ npm install
 ```

 ## Usage